The Mission of the North Dakota Court System is to provide equal access to just, impartial, and timely resolution of disputes under the law

 The North Dakota Constitution requires the Chief Justice to appoint a State Court Administrator to assist in managing the court system.
 The Office of the State Court Administrator provides administrative infrastructure services to the entire court system, including human resources, finance, legal research, information technology, education, public information, statewide program management, and research and planning services.

 The Clerk of the Supreme Court is appointed by the Chief Justice with the approval of the justices and serves at the pleasure of the Supreme Court.
-Duties of the Clerk are assigned by the Supreme Court and include supervising the calendaring and assignment of cases, managing court records, statistical reporting, and the filing distribution and publication of Opinions of the Court.
+Duties of the Clerk are assigned by the Supreme Court and include supervising the calendaring and assignment of cases, managing court records, statistical reporting, and the filing, distribution, and publication of Opinions of the Court.
 The Clerk serves as the Court’s liaison to the public, members of the Bar, and the news media.
 The Clerk has the authority to grant certain motions or applications that are submitted by stipulation and to consider and determine motions and petitions seeking a number of types of relief.

 In 1987, the legislature authorized the creation of the Court of Appeals to assist the Supreme Court with its workload.
-The Court of Appeals exercises appellant and original jurisdiction as assigned by the Supreme Court.
+The Court of Appeals exercises appellate and original jurisdiction as assigned by the Supreme Court.
 It is composed of three judges chosen from among active and retired district court judges, retired justices of the Supreme Court, and attorneys.
 The term of a court of appeals judge is limited to one year.

 Several waves of structural reform have led North Dakota to adopt a single level of general jurisdiction court, and that is the District Court.
 The District Court is a constitutionally created court and exercises original jurisdiction over all causes of action except those in which the legislature has provided otherwise.
 They also have appellate jurisdiction as provided by law or by Supreme Court rule.
 There is one district court in each of the 53 counties.